campg2j003/jfw_nsh/readme.md

 !define SetOverwriteDefault "on"  ;Set this to the value of SetOverwrite.
 ```

-(ToDo: Reorder these in the installer and usits value with the define.)
+(ToDo: Reorder these in the installer and use its value with the define.)

 ### User-defined macros
 The files for your script are specified by defining several macros.